ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ipccwg1ar6ch3.rst

    *Optional settings for script*

-   * e13fig12_start_year: year when start the climatology calculation (default: start_year of var)
+   * e13fig12_start_year: year when the climatology calculation starts (default: start_year of var)
-   * e13fig12_end_year: year when end the climatology calculation (default: end_year of var)
+   * e13fig12_end_year: year when the climatology calculation ends (default: end_year of var)
    * e13fig12_multimean: multimodel mean (default: False)
    * e13fig12_exp_MMM: name of the experiments for the MMM